-Instead of selecting a cognate (12 hours) or a minor (18 hours), you may wish to select a double major, which requires an additional 24 hours or more in a second discipline within the College of Arts and Sciences.
-(The only exception to this is Computer Science, in the College of Engineering and Information Technology.
-Other combinations of majors involving two colleges are possible only as dual degrees.)
+Instead of selecting a cognate (12 hours) or a minor (18 hours), you may wish to select a double major in a second discipline within the College of Arts and Sciences.
+The only exception to this is that it is possible to double major in Computer Science.

 Students interested in other combinations of degrees must pursue dual degrees.
-This means that students must satisfy all requirements, including General Education requirements, for each degree.
-The same courses can be applied towards the General Education requirements for each degree; no course may be counted towards the Major Requirements for more than one degree.
+This means that students must satisfy all requirements for each degree.
+The same courses can be applied towards the Carolina Core Plus requirements for each degree; no course may be counted towards the Major Requirements for more than one degree.

-Double majors and dual degrees must be approved by the Dean and can be easily accommodated within the 128-hour degree require if the decision is made reasonably early, say in the second year.
+Double majors and dual degrees must be approved by the Dean and usually can be accommodated within the 128-hour degree require if the decision is made reasonably early, say in the second year.
 The double major in Mathematics and Computer Science is particularly attractive to many students.